peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 Some other ways to learn the right amount of Ruby on Rails to progress to step three is to sign up for [Code School](https://www.codeschool.com/) and [work through all the Ruby classes](https://www.codeschool.com/paths/ruby).
 This costs money, but is worth it.
 This is a decent method in my opinion and I believe is the preferred method of Ozzie Gooen.

-Buck Shlegeris doesn’t like Hartl’s tutorial and prefers that people [complete the CodeAcademy class for Ruby completely](http://www.codecademy.com/tracks/ruby) and then work through [Test First’s Ruby Tutorial](http://testfirst.org/learn_ruby).
+Buck Shlegeris doesn’t like Hartl’s tutorial and prefers that people [complete the Codecademy class for Ruby completely](http://www.codecademy.com/tracks/ruby) and then work through [Test First’s Ruby Tutorial](http://testfirst.org/learn_ruby).
 I’ve not personally tried this, but Buck seems to have turned out pretty well, so it can’t be that bad.
 Buck then says after the Test First tutorial to then also sign up for Code School and work through all the Ruby classes.